 WebOb provides objects for HTTP requests and responses.
 Specifically it does this by wrapping the WSGI request environment and response status/headers/app_iter(body).

 The request and response objects provide many conveniences for parsing HTTP request and forming HTTP responses.
 Both objects are read/write: as a result, WebOb is also a nice way to create HTTP requests and parse HTTP responses; however, we won't cover that use case in this document.
 The reference documentation shows many examples of creating requests.

-Some of the most important/interesting attributes of a request object:
+Some of the most important and interesting attributes of a request object are the following:

 - A dictionary-like object with all the variables in the query string.